HiddenRealm/Individual_Project_James/README.md

 Run a GCP VM Instance to compile & run my Indiv Project:

+    If you want to clear the temp VM & firewall: run docker_remove_GCP.sh
     Install GCP to Debian/Ubuntu:
       run install_GCP.sh
     Run the project in a gcp instance w/ docker: